-Mary and Joseph had to go to Bethlehem due to Roman taxation policies.
-From time to time, the Romans conducted a census not merely to count people but also to find out what they owned so that they could be taxed.
-It was decreed in the year Christ was born (5 B.C.) that such a taxation census would be taken in Judea (Luke 2:1 - 4) and the surrounding area.
+The Roman Empire, from time to time, would conduct a census not merely to count people but also to find out what they owned.
+It was decreed in the year Jesus was born (5 B.C.) that such a Roman taxation census would be taken in Judea (Luke 2:1 - 4) and the surrounding area.

-Why, in Palestine, did the Romans not carry out their census where people lived in Judea and the surrounding area as they did for the rest of the Empire?
-Why did the parents of Jesus have to make the more than 80-MILE (about 129 kilometers) journey to Bethlehem?
+This information, however, begs a question.
+Why did the Romans not carry out their census where people lived in Judea and the surrounding area as they did for the rest of the Empire?
+Why did they require the parents of Jesus to make the more than 80-mile (about 129 kilometers) journey from Nazareth to Bethlehem?

-Roman law, in deference to Jewish customs and prejudices (plus the desire to, as peaceably as possible, collect taxes from a subjugated people), stated any census in Palestine would be undertaken based on the town from which a person's ancestral family belonged.
+Roman law, in deference to Jewish customs and prejudices (plus the desire to peaceably collect taxes from a subjugated people), stated any census in Palestine would be undertaken based on the town from which a person's ancestral family belonged.
 In the case of Joseph, since he traced his lineage to David, who was born in Bethlehem (1Samuel 17:12), he had to go to the city for the census.

 What time of the year did the Roman census take place which forced the family of Jesus to travel to Bethlehem?
-Was it in the middle of winter, as many assume because of its ultimate link with Christ's birth and Christmas?
+Was it in the middle of winter as is depicted in many Christmas scenes?

 The Holy Bible Faithful Version offers interesting insight in regard to when such travel to Bethlehem took place.
 It states, "The taxation and census decree by Caesar Augustus was carried out according to the Jewish custom which required that such taxes be collected after the fall harvest.
 Thus, Luke's record of this taxation reveals that the birth of Jesus took place during the autumn" (Appendix E).